 The Management Board is authorized by resolution of the Annual General Meeting of June 18, 2020 (agenda item 7) to increase the share capital of the Company until June 17, 2025, with the consent of the Supervisory Board, once or repeatedly, by up to a total of € 20,000,000.00 with the issuance of up to 20,000,000 new no-par value registered shares against contributions in cash and/or in kind (Authorized Capital 2020 / I).
 The subscription rights of the shareholders are only excluded in certain cases and can only be excluded by the Management Board with the consent of the Supervisory Board.
 The Management Board is authorized to determine any further details of the capital increase and its consummation, subject to the consent of the Supervisory Board; this also includes the determination of the profit participation of the new shares, which may, in deviation from Section 60 (2) AktG, also participate in the profit of completed fiscal years.
-Shares which are issued to members of the Management Board and employees of affiliated companies of the Company within the meaning of Sections 15 et seqq.
+Shares which are issued to members of the Management Board and employees of the Company, as well as to members of the corporate bodies and employees of affiliated companies of the Company within the meaning of Sections 15 et seqq.
 AktG, shall have in each case a full profit participation for the fiscal year in which they are issued.
 On December 31, 2021, the Management Board, with the consent of the Supervisory Board, resolved to reserve 14,456,910 shares of Authorized Capital 2020 / I, in connection with an agreement of the Company to acquire approximately 39.4% of the shares in Glovoapp S.L.
 23.